 Access control systems in one form or another have been with us since humans first walked the earth.
-From our distant ancestors clenched spear in hand ready to protect their dwellings they called home, to less intimidating modern day access control systems.
-Over the very flames our distant relatives also first lit and told stories that warned of danger, today, fan the very flames of caution in the ‘big bad monster’ stories we were read to as children.
-The need for security has long been engrained into our DNA, as we continue to be bombarded by unpleasant news stories on every hour.
+From our distant ancestors clenched spear in hand ready to protect their dwellings they considered home, to less intimidating but equally effective modern day access control systems.
+Over the very flames our distant relatives first lit and told stories that warned of danger, today, fan the very flames of the cautionary ‘big bad monster’ stories we were read to as children.
+The need for security has long been engrained into our DNA, and this continues to be reinforced as we are bombarded by news stories on every hour warning us of the threats to our security.

 …Some things never seem to change.
 Though unlike our distant cousins, at least our lives are more varied and we don’t have to spend all day long sharpening our spears.
 Our primal survival responses, now less physically demanding, have evolved to help us deal with challenges that are more surreptitious in nature.
 Instead, we can sharpen our senses using high-tech security systems to protect our territories that have now become our businesses, staff & assets.
 The need for such measures is perhaps more necessary than ever, as these alarming statistics indicate: